 CLICK HERE for More Details.

-Note: All the above components can be taken in either online or Onsite versions, in any combination and any sequence the learner desires.
+Note: All the above components can be taken in either online or onsite versions, in any combination and any sequence the learner desires.

 The Orientation to Art-Assisted Grief Therapy equips learners with a theoretical and conceptual scaffold for incorporating the expressive arts into meaning reconstruction grief work with individuals, groups, or communities.
 The principles and practices of the expressive arts, the architecture of an expressive arts session, and benefits of using multimodal expressive approaches in grief work will be examined in relation to the meaning making process.
 Consideration will be given to various factors in selecting a particular medium, including but not limited to the expressive qualities of various materials and categorical distinctions in the arts disciplines, developmental considerations, evidence for their use in practice, as well as the orientation and preferences of the therapist.
 Case examples will be used to examine the use of the expressive arts with various types of loss and populations, as well as various settings.